teresaromero/job-postings-api/README.md

 - `integration-test`: run integration tests
 - `lint`: run code lint and openapi validation.
 [Vacuum](https://github.com/daveshanley/vacuum) is required to be locally installed.

+### Adding more rules or filters

+Add more filters by adding the params to [isAllowedByFilter](internal/storage/filter.go)

+Add more rules to the sorting map [Sorter.rules](internal/sorting/sorting.go) and set the new order at the default or use the environment [SORT_RULES_ORDER](#environment-variables)

 ### Dockerfile

 Provided Dockerfile and docker-compose to run the api inside a container.

 ## License